-When the Company and its affiliates enter into inter-company business transactions, a written agreement governing the relevant financial and business operations between them shall be made in accordance with the principle of fair dealing and reasonableness.
-Price and payment terms shall be definitively stipulated when contracts are signed, and non-arm's length transactions shall be prohibited.
+When the Company and its related parties/shareholders enter into inter-company business transactions or trading, a written agreement governing the relevant financial and business operations between them shall be made in accordance with the principle of fair dealing and reasonableness.
+Price conditions and payment terms shall be clearly and definitively stipulated in the agreement when that agreement is signed, and non-arm's length transactions and conveyance of improper interests shall be prohibited.